 Certain information about those directors whose terms do not expire at the Annual Meeting is furnished below, including their business experience, director positions held currently or at any time during the last five years, involvement in certain legal or administrative proceedings, if applicable, and the experiences, qualifications, attributes or skills that caused the nominating and corporate governance committee and our board of directors to determine that each director should serve as one of our directors.
-The age of each director as of May 24, 2016 is set forth below.
+The age of each director as of April 20, 2017 is set forth below.

 Name Age Positions and Offices Held with Company Director Since

-Shelby W. Bonnie 51 Director 2011
+Andrew D. Africk (1) 50 Director 2016

-Frank E. Dangeard 58 Director 2014
+Frank E. Dangeard 59 Director 2014

+Steven L. Fingerhood 59 Director 2012

-Gilbert S. Palter(1) 50 Director 2016
+Gilbert S. Palter (1) 51 Director 2016

-Sanford R. Robertson 85 Director 2011

-Thomas O. Ryder 71 Director 2009
+Mallun Yen (2) 46 Director; Executive Vice President 2017

+Magdalena Yesil (3) 58 Director 2017

 (1) On May 25, 2016, we entered into an agreement (the "Mangrove Agreement") with Mangrove Partners, a Cayman Islands exempted company, and the Mangrove Partners Master Fund Ltd., a Cayman Islands exempted company (collectively, the "Mangrove Group").
-Pursuant to the Mangrove Agreement, the Board of Directors appointed Gilbert S. Palter to the Board as a Class I Director to serve until the 2018 annual meeting of stockholders and as a member of the compensation committee and agreed with the Mangrove Group to mutually seek to identify an additional Class I Director.
+Pursuant to the Mangrove Agreement, the Board of Directors (a) appointed Gilbert S. Palter to the Board as a Class I Director to serve until the 2018 annual meeting of stockholders and as a member of the compensation committee and (b) subsequently appointed Andrew D. Africk to the Board of Directors as a Class I Director to serve until the 2018 annual meeting of stockholders.
 In addition, pursuant to the Mangrove Agreement, the Board also agreed, among other things, not to form new committees or subcommittees of the Board to which significant decision-making authority of the Board is delegated that do not have at least one director who is appointed to the Board pursuant to the Mangrove Agreement.
-For additional information regarding the Mangrove Agreement and the appointment of Mr. Palter, please see our Current Report on Form 8-K filed with the SEC on May 26, 2016.
+For additional information regarding the Mangrove Agreement and the